ungive/discord-music-presence/PRIVACY.md

   ([repository](https://github.com/jonasberge/live.musicpresence.app)).
   **GitHub** may collect data in accordance with their Privacy Policy.
 * Check for a new release of Music Presence.
-  The application makes a request to **GitHub**'s API to check whether there is a new release of Music Presence.
+  The Software makes a request to **GitHub**'s API to check whether there is a new release of Music Presence.
   **GitHub** may collect data in accordance with their Privacy Policy.

 ### Our own services

-We provide our own services to extend the functionality of the application in accordance with this privacy policy.
+We provide our own services to extend the functionality of the Software in accordance with this privacy policy.
 These include the following services: